 Any way you can lower your insurance premiums are great things to take advantage of, and you should revisit it on a yearly basis.

 You can lower your annual homeowners’ premiums by installing and maintaining a burglar alarm that is either tied directly to your local police station or monitored by a centralized station.
 It could bring your premium down by as much as 5%.
 For you to get this discount, you’ll have to provide proof to your lender like a contract with the security company or a bill.

 Having smoke alarms and carbon monoxide detectors installed and in good working order are another big point in your favor.
 These things come standard in newer homes, but they’re usually not standard in older ones.
 Weatherproofing, sprinkler systems, solar panels, and dead-bolt locks can all drop your premium by as much as 10%.

 2. Multiple Policy Discounts

-A lot of insurance companies will offer you a discount of 10% or more if you choose to bundle other insurance policies in with your home insurance like health or auto.
+A lot of homeowners insurance companies will offer you a discount of 10% or more if you choose to bundle other insurance policies in with your home insurance like health or auto.
 It’s a good idea to get a comprehensive quote for other insurance types from the same insurance entity that holds your homeowners insurance.
 This could help you save on several premiums at once.

 3. Pay Off Your Mortgage

 Yes, this one is easier said than done.
 However, if you own your home outright instead of having a mortgage, you could see your average premium go down by a significant percent.
-This happens because the insurance company assumes that you’ll take better care of your home if it’s 100% yours.
+This happens because the homeowners insurance company assumes that you’ll take better care of your home if it’s 100% yours.
 Even putting a little extra toward your payments each month will help you pay it off quicker.

 4. Plan Ahead for Any Renovations